-The mission of the Quality and Safety Program in the Department of Anesthesia, Critical Care and Pain Medicine (DACCPM) at Massachusetts General Hospital is supported by coordinated and complementary work of the Quality Assurance Committees (QA) and the Quality and Safety Improvement Committee (QSIC).
+The mission of the Quality and Safety (Q&S) Program in the Department of Anesthesia, Critical Care and Pain Medicine (DACCPM) at Massachusetts General Hospital is supported by coordinated and complementary work of the Quality Assurance (QA) Committee and the Quality and Safety Improvement Committee (QSIC).

 Quality Assurance Committee

 The QA Committee works closely with the QSIC, a process improvement group responsible for the implementation of recommendations from the QA Committee and suggestions shared by department clinicians.
 Its members include faculty anesthesiologists, fellows, residents, CRNAs, nurses and administrative staff.
 It is very common to have device inventors, pharmacists and health information technology experts attend our meetings as well, for input and collaboration.

 An editorial published in the February 2014 issue of Anesthesiology explains our philosophy on the integration of quality assurance and quality improvement activities.

 Some of the QSIC’s improvement efforts have included: